Lev Vygotsky (1896-1934)

 Cognitive development in a social context

-Believing that learning is an active process rather than a passive one, Vygotsky stated that children develop through social interaction with others.
+Believing that learning is an active process rather than a passive one, Vygotsky postulated that children develop through social interaction with others.
 He often stressed the importance of teacher guided learning that engages students through different mentally challenging activities to do the assignment themselves.

 Theory and language

 Language for Vygotsky represented a crucial communicational tool for understanding culture and behavior.
 He also focused on the critical role of language in cognitive development.
 Again, he uses social context (social interactions) that helps students increase their ability to use language.
 So, he talks about social speech (communication with others), private speech (communication with oneself), and silent inner speech (internal monologue).